-July marks nearly three decades since President George H.W.
+July 2017 marked nearly three decades since President George H.W.
 Bush signed the Americans with Disabilities Act into law.
 The ADA was the nation's first comprehensive civil rights legislation designed to protect people with cognitive and physical disabilities.

-.
-The series grew out of a training WYSO conducted this spring with four Miami Valley disability advocacy groups: the Access Center for Independent Living
+To recognize the anniversary of the ADA, WYSO brought you stories of Ohioans living with disabilities.
+It was called "Just Ask: Talking About Disability."
+The series grew out of a training WYSO conducted in the spring of 2017 with four Miami Valley disability advocacy groups: the Access Center for Independent Living

 , Montgomery County Board of Developmental Disabilities Services